pinbo/SNP_Primer_Pipeline2/README.md

 # SNP Primer Design Pipeline 2
 These scripts make a simple pipeline to design **KASP** (Kompetitive Allele Specific PCR) and **CAPS/dCAPS** primers for SNP genotyping.
-Compared to **SNP Primer Design Pipeline** (1), this version should be able to design primers for KASP/CAPS primers for any species, not just polyploid wheat.
+Compared to **SNP Primer Design Pipeline** (1), this version should be able to design primers for KASP/CAPS primers for **ANY species**, not just polyploid wheat.

 # Usage

-I divided the pipeline into 8 steps:
+I divided the pipeline into 7 steps:
 - Script "parse_polymarker_input.py": parse the polymarker input and prepare a fasta file for blast
 - Blast using system command "blastn"
 - Script "getflanking.py": Parse the blast output file and output the homelog contigs and flanking ranges